MELT: A Behavioral Trace Dataset for High-Risk Memecoin Launch Detection: Discussion

+\textbf{Limitations.} Our study focuses on memecoins that successfully migrated to a DEX.
+While migrated memecoins attract the vast majority of trading attention, unmigrated memecoins can still draw retail buyers during the launchpad sale and cause financial losses at smaller scales.
+Extending MELT to cover the long tail of unmigrated launches is left as future work.

-Beyond studying risk detection, MemeTrans offers broader utility in the crypto ecosystem.
-First, it can support the development of memecoin trading strategies for industrial practitioners, as exemplified in our application study, which incorporates the predicted risk scores into memecoin selection.
-Second, the bundle trace data enables research on matching accounts belonging to the same entities, revealing hidden coordination behaviors on-chain such as money laundering or Sybil detection~\cite{hu2025matching,bert4eth,beres2021blockchain}.
+\textbf{Utility Outlook.} Beyond studying high-risk memecoins, MELT offers broader utility in the crypto ecosystem.
+For example, the bundle trace data enables research on linking accounts belonging to the same entities, revealing hidden coordination behaviors on-chain such as Sybil or money laundering detection~\citep{hu2025matching,bert4eth,beres2021blockchain}.
 Both the dataset and the released data science pipeline can be extended to continuously collect newly launched memecoins, perform large-scale transaction collection and parsing, and identify bundled or coordinated accounts.
-While existing studies have largely focused on fraudulent activities in Bitcoin and Ethereum~\cite{weber2019anti,zipzap,gptlens}, the rapid rise of the Solana ecosystem introduces new research challenges in large-scale and high-frequency token markets, making MemeTrans a timely resource for future research and the crypto community.
+The rapid rise of the Solana ecosystem introduces new research challenges in large-scale memecoin markets, making MELT a timely resource for future research and the ML community.